splunk/splunk-operator/docs/Examples.md

 When growing, customers will typically want to first expand by upgrading to an [indexer cluster](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/Aboutindexesandindexers).
-The Splunk Operator makes creation of an indexer cluster as easy as creating a `ClusterMaster` resource for Cluster Master part and an `IndexerCluster` resource for indexers part respectively:
+The Splunk Operator makes creation of an indexer cluster as easy as creating a `ClusterMaster` resource for Cluster Master and an `IndexerCluster` resource for indexers part respectively:

-#### Cluster Master part
+#### Cluster Master
 ```yaml
 cat <<EOF | kubectl apply -f -
 apiVersion: enterprise.splunk.com/v1alpha3